MorenaBarboni/SuMo-SOlidity-MUtator/README.md

 #### Running Mutation Testing
 Use:
 * ```npm run sumo test``` To launch the mutation testing process;
-* ```npm run sumo restore``` To restore the SUT files to a clean version if you suddenly interrupt the mutation process
+* ```npm run sumo restore``` To restore the SUT files to a clean version if you suddenly interrupt the mutation process.
+Note that the restore command overwrites the content of the project under test with the files stored in the ```.sumo/baseline``` folder.
+If you need to restore the project files, make sure to do so before performing other operations as the baseline is automatically refreshed on subsequent preflight or test runs.

 ### Results
 SuMo automatically creates a ```.sumo\results``` folder in the root directory of the project. <br/>